 Figure 4, following, is an aerial photograph showing the subject property and surrounding area.
-The subject property is Lot 32 of the Green Turf Acres Unrecorded Subdivision Plat No. 20 as filed with Marion County on July 9, 1970 (see Attachment B).
-The site includes frontage on SW Hwy 200 and frontage on SW 73rd Avenue, an internal roadway established by the Green Turf Acres Unrecorded Subdivision.
+The subject property is Lot 23 of the Green Turf Acres Unrecorded Subdivision Plat No. 20 as filed with Marion County on July 9, 1970 (see Attachment B).
+The site includes limited frontage on SW Hwy 200 and frontage on SW 73rd Avenue, an internal roadway established by the Green Turf Acres Unrecorded Subdivision.
 Staff notes SW 73rd Avenue functions as private right-of-way that is not maintained by Marion County and appears to be a slag-type roadway along the site's frontage.

-The site includes a commercial office building (1972; 1,636 SF) that was previously a single-family home.
-The site also includes a horse barn (1972) that pre-existed the conversion of the site to commercial use.
+The site includes an existing residence (1972; 1,574 SF) including an existing driveway that connects to SW 73rd Avenue at its intersection with SW Hwy 200.
 The site is not located within any FEMA-designated flood zone or identified flood-prone area.
-Staff notes the site is the subject of two Code Enforcement Cases related to the establishment of a manufactured homes sales lot on the site, in conflict with the site's land use designation & zoning, and improper permitting for the placement of the manufactured homes for sale.
-At this time, power to the manufactured homes placed on the site has been pulled, and the cases are pending the outcome of this comprehensive plan amendment application and the concurrent rezoning application, along with being subject to any subsequent necessary site plan approval should the requests be granted.
+Staff notes the site was the subject of a Code Enforcement Case related to the storage of manufactured homes on the site, in conflict with the site's land use designation & zoning, apparently in relation to an improper manufactured home sales operation to the east on Green Turf Acres Lot 32 that is under related ownership.
+At this time, the manufactured homes placed on the site have been removed, and the case closed as of November 4, 2024.
+This application and its concurrent rezoning application are a proposal to enable that use.

 Staff notes that the original Green Turf Acres Unrecorded Subdivision consisted of 37 lots on 155 acres resulting in an average lot size of 4.2 acres.
-Staff notes lot 37 was the largest lot at ±10 acres that has been historically occupied by various church uses; excluding lot 37, the resulting average lot size is 4.0 acres.
+Staff notes Lot 37 was the largest lot at ±10 acres that has been historically occupied by various church uses; excluding Lot 37, the resulting average lot size is 4.0 acres.
 Staff notes that some lots were "split" in the past under family division options; however, recent amendments to the family division provisions will no longer enable family divisions within Green Turf Acres, and a recent request to rezone a lot to Residential Estate (R-E) to enable further division was denied by the Board.
-The current average lot size within Green Turf Acres is ±3.3 acres, excluding the original lot 37 based on the subdivision's remaining 145 acres.
+The current average lot size within Green Turf Acres is ±3.3 acres, excluding the original Lot 37 based on the subdivision's remaining 145 acres.
 FLUE Policy 2.1.13, notes that "Marion County shall recognize "rural neighborhoods" that occur within or outside of the UGB deserve special protection from the intrusion of urban uses, densities and intensities where new development occurs within the immediate vicinity.
 For the purpose of this policy, a rural neighborhood is an existing recorded or unrecorded subdivision where the overall density does not exceed one unit per three acres and the subdivision has a predominant Future Land Use Designation of Rural Land or Low Residential."
 Given FLUE Policy 2.1.13, staff proposes the Green Turf Acres Unrecorded Subdivision qualifies for recognition as a "rural neighborhood."

-Figure 4 Aerial Photograph
+Figure 4 Aerial Photograph - Fall 2023 Aerial